The Smeezingtons: Productions for Bruno Mars and recognition

 At the 2012 Grammy Awards, The Smeezingtons were nominated in five categories, including Producer of the Year, Non-Classical for their involvement on Mars's Doo-Wops & Hooligans, "Lighters", and "Mirror" by Lil Wayne featuring Mars.
 Their work on "Grenade" earned the team a nomination for Record of the Year and Song of the Year.
 Doo-Wops & Hooligans was nominated for Album of the Year.
 In the same year, The Smeezingtons also co-produced and co-wrote Mars's second studio album, Unorthodox Jukebox.
 They were also responsible for the Billboard Hot 100 number-one songs "Locked Out of Heaven" and "When I Was Your Man", which also entered top ten of charts in other countries.

 At the 2014 Grammy Awards, The Smeezingtons' work received three nominations.
 "Locked out of Heaven" was nominated for Record of the Year and Song of the Year, while Unorthodox Jukebox won Best Pop Vocal Album.
-In 2016, The Smeezingtons were not composers of Mars's third studio album, 24K Magic (2016), which led some writers to believe the trio had split.
+In 2016, The Smeezingtons were not composers of Mars's third studio album, 24K Magic (2016), which led some publications to believe the trio had split.
 The Smeezingtons were replaced with Shampoo Press & Curl, which was composed of Mars, Lawrence, and Christopher Brody Brown.
 Eventually, Lawrence left the team and they disbanded.